Once Upon a Time‘s second season is quite a bit more cryptic in its episode titles, causing us to think deeper to find the connection.

 - [Bunch of musical notes]

-Please rate and especially write a review for us in iTunes.
+Please rate and especially write a review for us on Apple Podcasts.
 It really encourages and helps us!

 What did you think?